 No one wants to feel rushed or hurried during a consultation.
 We allow ample time for all questions to be answered, pictures to be reviewed and goals to be thoroughly discussed.
 We encourage all patients to take their time when deciding to move forward with surgery.
 It should not be a rushed process.
 Patients can come back for more than one discussion in order to feel comfortable and well informed before proceeding with surgery.

-Lower blepharoplasty surgery can be performed at St. Clair Hospital, West Penn Hospital or Sewickley Valley Hospital.
+Lower blepharoplasty surgery can be performed at several Pittsburgh area hospitals, including: St. Clair Hospital, West Penn Hospital or Sewickley Valley Hospital.
 The hospital where your surgery will take place will depend on your location and the day(s) you are available for surgery.
 Upper blepharoplasty surgery is performed in our clinical office in the Southside works, conveniently located minutes from downtown Pittsburgh.

 Who is a good candidate for Blepharoplasty surgery?